 With population growth outstripping food supply and climate change affecting crop yields, many commentators are forecasting a "food crunch".
-With that in mind we are seeing more and more interest in the agricultural technology (or agtech) sector.
+With that in mind we are seeing more and more interest in the agricultural technology (or agritech) sector.
 Whilst farmers generally have been early adopters of technology, the agricultural sector has lagged behind other industries in terms of innovation - however, this is beginning to change.
-Not only are large corporates taking an interest in agtech, but we are also now beginning to see the rise of dedicated food and agtech investment funds.
+Not only are large corporates taking an interest in agritech, but we are also now beginning to see the rise of dedicated food and agritech investment funds.

 The trends so far this year have been in the following areas:

 - Food Efficiencies

 This is mainly focussed on biotechnology, bio-engineering and other laboratory based innovations.
 Whilst we are seeing advances in selective breeding, genetic modification and DNA analysis, the main trends in this area are in the development of alternative proteins.

 For example, earlier this year Impossible Foods raised $114 million in debt financing.
 The company plans to use this investment to launch its flagship product, the Impossible Burger (a plant based burger), in Asia.
 There have also been a number of investments this year into start-ups developing pea protein (Cargill entered into a pea protein join-venture and Goldman Sachs recently joined a $65 million investment into pea protein start-up Ripple).